 Reviewer #1, Concern #1: The authors said the proposed method ‘enables such mobile and internet of things (IoT) applications through efficient image reconstruction.’
-However, the 5G and IoT signals are usually modulated into an orthogonal frequency division multiplexing (OFDM) form, while the experiments reveal that the LFM signals are employed in this manuscript.
+However, 5G and IoT signals are usually modulated into an orthogonal frequency division multiplexing (OFDM) form, whereas the experiments reveal that LFM signals are employed in this study.
 Can you explain this?